CBIIT/bento-mdf/README.md

             - here
         Nul: <true|false> # is property nullable?
         Req: <true|false> # is property required?
-        Src: <a string describing where the property came from - e.g. a CRF.>

 Either the `Type` or the `Enum` key should be present.
 If Enum key is present, the `Type` key will be ignored.

-`Src` is a note regarding the data source of the property.
-The value is not used in any output; it is essentially a comment.

 Where properties need to be applied to Nodes and Relationships, use a list of propnames from those defined in PropDefinitions.

 ### Universal Properties

 In some use cases, it is desirable for every node (or relationship) to possess a certain property or set of properties.
 For example, every node may be expected to have a unique ID, regardless of its type.

+The `UniversalNodeProperties` and
+`UniversalRelationshipProperties`
-The `UniversalNodeProperties` and `UniversalRelationshipProperties` top-level keys provide a means to specify these properties.
+top-level keys provide a means to specify these properties.
 The subkey `mustHave` should contain an array of property names for required universal properties.
 The subkey `mayHave` can contain an array of property names that are univerally allowable for all nodes or relationships.

     UniversalNodeProperties:
       mustHave: